Logo of the website

 However, the money is then blocked into the second pillar.
 And the returns on that blocked money have been very low in recent years.
 Finally, you can only withdraw the money from your second pillar if you retire, buy a house, start a company, or leave the country.

 Many ask whether they should contribute money to their second pillar or continue investing in stocks.
 In this article, I answer this important question.
+And we even have a calculator that will let you do all this without any math!

 Second pillar contribution